ghltshubh/ghltshubh.github.io/_posts/2017-05-25-tour-of-data-science.md

 layout: post
 title:  Hello world!
 date:   2017-05-25 16:40:16
-description: A tour of data science using Python
+description: A tour of machine learning using Python
 tags: first-blog
 categories: data-science machine-learning
 ---

 Q. What is it?
-A. A tour of Data Science using python.
+A. A tour of machine learning using python.
 It will make familiar with the typical steps of a data science project like data gathering, data preparation & analysis and developing meaning out of it.
 Q. For whom is this for?
 A. Anybody who wants to explore the exciting world of data science.
 Q. What are the prerequisites?